This article helps you to get started with LYNX for Critical Chain Project Management (CCPM). The following topics will be addressed:

 Change the name of a workspace

-Add the desired workspace name or change the name of your workspace by editing the workspace properties:
+Add the desired workspace name or change the name of your workspace by editing the Space Properties, see figure below (configure -> Space Properties):

 - Add Calendar